Thermally Robust Cooperative Function in Mechanical Networks: Raising the Crossover Temperature

 From Eq. \ref{crossover condition}, we see that the crossover temperature is set by the competition between the mean strain response of the target in the bound case (which increases with $\Delta$) and the strain fluctuations in the unbound case (which also increases with $\Delta$).
 Clearly, one can increase the crossover temperature by decreasing fluctuations.
 This can be accomplished simply by increasing all spring stiffnesses by the same factor.
 That is not a realistic strategy for proteins, however, where the range of available stiffnesses is limited, and cannot simply be increased across the board.
 Our aim is therefore to raise the \emph{dimensionless} crossover temperature $\Theta^*$, where the trivial scaling with spring stiffnesses is cancelled out.

-Recall from Fig.~\ref{fig1}E-F that the node displacements from cooperative binding project strongly onto a single low-frequency vibrational mode.
+Recall from Fig.~\ref{fig1}E-F that the node displacements from bidirectional allostery project strongly onto a single low-frequency vibrational mode.
 Eq.~\ref{strain fluctuations} shows that increasing the frequency of that mode would reduce target fluctuations in the unbound state, potentially raising the dimensionless crossover temperature, $\Theta^*$.
-We show here that an effective strategy for increasing $\Theta^*$ is to train the free state to have a higher energy while still preserving function.
+We show here that an effective strategy for increasing $\Theta^*$ is to tune the free state to have a higher energy while still preserving function.

-Coupled Learning provides a natural framework to train the network while simultaneously raising the energy of the free state.
+Coupled Learning provides a natural framework to tune the network while simultaneously raising the energy of the free state.
 We introduce a generalized contrast function:

-where the parameter $r$ controls the tradeoff between raising the free state energy ($r=1$) and attaining cooperative functionality ($r=0$).
-For symmetric training, the learning rule becomes:
+where the parameter $r$ controls the tradeoff between raising the free state energy ($r=1$) and attaining allosteric function ($r=0$).
+For symmetric tuning (increased cooperativity), the learning rule becomes: